What is the Internship Pathways program?

 The Internship Pathways program cannot happen without partnerships.
 Are you willing to host a high school student in at your business or organization?
-Hosting an intern requires a 15 to 30 hour time committment and a willingness to guide a student during their internship.
-Typically internships are project-based where a student completes projects with guidance from a staff member.
+Hosting an intern requires a 15 to 30 hour time commitment and a willingness to guide a student during their internship.
+Typically internships are project-based where a student completes projects with close guidance and supervision from a staff member.
 Students are interested in gaining experience in many career fields including: Agriculture, Early Childhood Education, Environmental Science, Engineering, Graphic Arts, Health Sciences, Journalism, Photography, Web Design, and Videography.

 Summer 2019 Hosting Partners

 - City of West Linn Parks & Recreation (Photography)

 - Clackamas River Basin Council (Water Quality Monitoring and Digital Marketing)

 - Metro Native Plant Center (Horticulture)

 - Oregon Institute of Technology (Engineering Research)

 - PAWs Animal Shelter (Photography and Digital Marketing)

 We would like to thank the below mentors for providing guidance to students during their photography internships.